-4. 1 Pet 2:24 is a done deal.
-Don’t insult God by begging Him (Mt 6:5-8) as if He must make a new decision about your health!
-You should actually believe God and this will manifest your healing – when you can truly say “Thank You” to God before seeing…
+- 1 Pet 2:24 is a done deal.
+Don’t insult God by begging Him (Mt 6:5-8) as if He must make a new decision about health today!
+You should actually believe God and this will manifest healing now – when you can truly say “Thank You” to God before seeing…

-5. Careful with what you believe, teach or propagate!
-(Mt 7:15-23; 13:41-43; 15:6-9; Rom 12:9).
 You’ll find that the wicked (twisted) religious tradition, ceremonies and rituals, such as periodic “quiet time” and “Church meetings” are riddled with myth and nowhere near “dwelling” with God, yet.
 “Dwell” is a fixed position and not humans that only “meet with God” when it suits them on prearranged times.
 The meditations such as “Church” on this website expand on this.